The Conway Emergency Management Department has a Facebook page — search for “Conway Emd” for news and information

 Emergency Management Director – Dave Chichester (413 369-4425 or 413 772-9776 cell)

 Volunteers: The Emergency Management Team is actively looking for more volunteers, especially someone interesting in becoming Assistant EMD.
-If anyone is interested in volunteering to help during an emergency, please contact Matt Boyden, EMD, or Dave Chichester, Assistant EMD, at the above listed numbers or contact the Board of Health.
+If anyone is interested in volunteering to help during an emergency, please contact Matt Boyden, EMD, or Dave Chichester, Assistant EMD, at the above-listed numbers.

 Emergency Operations Center (EOC)

 The Town of Conway has a well-designed plan for managing a public emergency which includes the designation of the Conway Grammar School as the Emergency Operations Center (EOC).
 This site would become the command center for town officials and authorized emergency responders and would be the central place for coordination of communications, response activities and resources during an emergency.

 Officials will provide a telephone at the EOC for incoming calls to enable people to call in with specific questions or requests for help.
-The phone number to call during the emergency will be given in the Emergency Alert System (EAS) message and on the Interactive Emergency Update Page of the Town’s web site.
+The phone number to call during the emergency will be given in the Emergency Alert System (EAS) message and on the Conway Emergency Facebook page.

 Emergency Public Shelter

 The Conway Grammar School has been designated as the Town’s Public Shelter.
-If the Shelter is to be opened, information about that will be given as to location, timing, services to be provided, etc. If activated, the Shelter’s availability will be announced by town officials on the Interactive Emergency Update Page of this Section and via the Emergency Alert System (EAS).
+If the Shelter is to be opened, information about that will be given as to location, timing, services to be provided, etc. If activated, the Shelter’s availability will be announced by town officials on the Conway Emergency” Facebook page and via the Emergency Alert System.
 Depending upon the nature of the emergency, this site has capacity for providing auxiliary power, heat, communications, water, sleeping, food and possibly accommodations for small pets.
-The Town hall with be the back-up site.
+The Town Hall with be the back-up site.
 Please bring your medications and toiletries in your “go” bag.